tomhowarth76/boris-bikes/README.md

-This is the readme file which will go along with the makers academy Boris Bikes paring exercise covering TDD. making a change
+1. This is the readme file which will go along with the makers academy Boris Bikes paring exercise covering TDD. making a change

-2 working with user stories
+2. Working with user stories

 As a person,
 So that I can use a bike,